aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer --version
 ```

-> The composer script install should have created a `~/.composer` directory and added a `COMPOSER_HOME` environment variable with that path to your system PATH in your bash profile.
+> The composer script install should have created a `~/.composer` directory that holds the global package installations and added a `COMPOSER_HOME` environment variable with that path to your system $PATH in your bash profile.

 ## Installing composer the quick install way